CALL FOR PRESENTATIONS

 All session rooms will have the following standard set of AV equipment: LCD projector, screen, flip chart, and markers.
 You must supply your own laptop computer and/or any device adapters.
 Internet connectivity is available on request.

-To meet the accessibility requests of our participants, we request that all presentation materials (presentation slides, session handouts, etc.) be provided to NCORE via email by Friday, May 10.
+To meet the accessibility requests of our participants, all presentation materials for selected presentations (slides, session handouts, etc.) must be provided to NCORE.
+Additional information is forthcoming.

 Please email firstname.lastname@example.org with questions.